Lexus IS saloon - Interior & comfort (2013-2020)

 The dashboard also features some very nifty touch-sensitive heating controls - there’s no physical dial to twist or slider to move, you just slide your finger along the panel to raise or lower the temperature as desired.
 Finally, models fitted with Lexus’ sat-nav infotainment system get a joystick controller in the centre console, which works well most of the time but can be put off if you’re on a bumpy road.

-One particularly neat touch are a pair of knee pads for the driver and front passenger for added comfort.
+One particularly neat touch is a pair of knee pads for the driver and front passenger for added comfort.
 They run along the length of the centre console and have additional stitching on high-spec models.

 Like all Japanese luxury cars, the Lexus IS is very well equipped.
 Standard kit across the range comprises alloy wheels, electric windows all round, power-adjustable heated door mirrors, foglights, bright xenon headlights, Bluetooth phone connectivity, a seven-inch display screen and DAB digital radio.